 A special regime applies with respect to profits, including royalties, derived from a self-developed intangible asset.
 Under the innovation box, the taxpayer may opt, under certain conditions, for the application of a lower effective tax rate on taxable profits derived from these intangible assets.
-The effective tax rate of the innovation box is five per cent, by means of a reduction of the tax base.
+As per 1 January 2018 the effective tax rate of the innovation box is seven per cent, by means of a reduction of the tax base.